dotnet/core/release-notes/8.0/known-issues.md

 ## Windows SDK projections

-If you target the Windows 10 OS version target framework (i.e. net8.0-windows10.0.22000.0) and run into one of the below compiler errors, see the [CsWinRT issue](https://github.com/microsoft/CsWinRT/issues/1809) for how to get the fix.
+If you target the Windows 10 OS version target framework (i.e. `net8.0-windows10.0.22000.0`) and run into one of the below compiler errors, **see the [CsWinRT issue](https://github.com/microsoft/CsWinRT/issues/1809) for how to get the fix**.
 The fix will be available by default in an upcoming .NET SDK update.

 ### 1. Partial type nested within a non-partial type